patelvyom/fusuma/README.md

 # fusuma
-Gestures in Linux using fusuma
+Gestures in Linux using fusuma.\
+Clone this repo and run install.sh.